GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 German 10-year yields reversed an earlier rise to hit new lows, while French and Belgian bonds underperformed their euro zone peers as the two countries were considered the main targets for Swiss central bank investment in the euro zone.

-Yields on U.S. 30-year Treasuries struck a record low for a second straight session, and the benchmark 10-year bond rose 20/32 in price to push its yield down to 1.7665 percent.
+U.S. Treasuries yields fell, with the 30-year yield hovering near record lows, and the benchmark 10-year bond rose 14/32 in price to yield 1.7869 percent.

 The dollar plummeted to 0.736 francs, the lowest since 2011, before paring losses.
-Broader concerns about the euro sent it to its weakest in 11 years against the dollar , down 1.5 percent to $1.1617, while the greenback was last down 0.75 percent against the safe-haven Japanese yen at 116.44 yen.
+Broader concerns about the euro sent it to its weakest in 11 years against the dollar , while the greenback was last down 0.32 percent against the safe-haven Japanese yen at 116.94 yen.

 Oil prices dropped after breaking above $50 a barrel, as a falling dollar was followed by weak U.S. economic data.
 The Philadelphia Federal Reserve Bank released a survey saying factory activity in the U.S. mid-Atlantic region grew at a slower pace in January.